rosostolato/neyboy-AI/README.md

 ## Introduction

 This is a project used in one of my course ministrations.
-It's a simple implementation of an AI learning to play by itself.
+It's a simple implementation of an AI learning how to play by itself.
 It uses a simple Neural Network with 2 inputs:

 * Character angle from 0.0 to 1.0 (left: 0.0; right: 1.0);